 Building on the expertise of an experienced team and a scientific board comprising researchers, psychologists and speech therapists, Auticiel designs these tools and conducts field tests in partnership with users and their caregivers (parents, professionals…), as well as with numerous nonprofit organizations (UNAPEI, Sésame French Autism Federation, John Bost Foundation, Léopold Bellan Foundation…).

-Auticiel was granted the “Remarkable Initiative” label, has won the Virginia Tech KW Challenge in the US and was distinguished by the Ministry of Social Affairs and Health as one of the Handicap & Innovation Challenge laureates in 2017.
-Auticiel has also been supported by institutional stakeholders like BPI France, the Essonne Departmental Board, the Scientipôle network and the Ministry of Education.
+Auticiel was granted the “Remarkable Initiative” label, has won the Virginia Tech KW Challenge in the US and was distinguished by the Ministry of Social Affairs and Health as one of the Handicap & Innovation Challenge laureates 2017.
+Auticiel has also been supported by institutional stakeholders like BPI France, the Essonne Departmental Board, the Scientipôle network, and the Ministry of Education.